Stargamers/The-5zig-Mod/README.md

 # The 5zig Mod
 Feel free to modify, update and add new features (I heard you like free capes :P) to the mod.

+I recommend you to yous the MCPMappingViewer and Bytecodeviewer for faster finding of changed class names

 ### Download the latest version [here](https://github.com/5zig/The-5zig-Mod/releases/tag/3.12.5).

 #### Here are a few quick start guides for developing the mod: